lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 const arr2: string[] = ['a', 'b', 'c']
 ```

-And tuple is a special array type that is used to describe an array with a
+And tuple is a special array type that is used to describe an array with
-**fixed length and element types**:
+**fixed length and element types**, we can create it by using
+**tuple type literal**:

 ```ts
 const tuple: [string, number, boolean] = ['a', 1, true]